AaronCumming/Cube-Fighter/README.md

 2. Click Open Project and select the cloned project folder

-3. Ensure you are using the Unity version specified in the project

 4. Open the main scene

 5. Customize game or press play in the Unity Editor